 The following odd-shaped bacteria also exist in the world of bacteria, which are enumerated below:

 The first odd shape bacteria is a rectangular-shaped bacteria, which is also known as an arcula.
 Bacterial species of this genus include Haloarcula vallismortis or Haloarcula marismortui.
 They are extremely halophilic and grow at temperatures between 40 C and 45 C. They are not pathogenic and are not known to cause any diseases.

 Appendaged or budding bacteria are a heterogeneous collection of microbes or bacteria.
 They differ from other bacteria in their mode of reproduction (i.e., budding).
 They can be non-motile.
 However, the motile forms are usually flagellated.
 The best examples of appendaged bacteria are Hypomicrobium and Rhodomicrobium.

 This term refers to the ability to change or alter the size and shape under the stress of pressure of environmental factors.
 One example is Mycoplasma pneumonia, which is the causative agent of pneumonia.
 Another example of a pleomorphic pathogen is Mycoplasma genitalium, found in ciliated epithelial cells of the urinary and genital tract that causes sexually transmitted infections.

 These are unusually shaped cells that have a stalk originating from one end of the bacteria.
-This arrangement is formed when the bacteria divides unevenly or asymmetrically.
+This arrangement is formed when the bacteria divide unevenly or asymmetrically.
 An example of this species is Caulobacter crescentus.
-It is a gram-negative bacteria which is found and lakes and streams and is used to study many aspects of microbiology like regulation of cell cycle etc.
+It is a gram-negative bacteria that is found and lakes and streams and is used to study many aspects of microbiology like regulation of cell cycle etc.

 Spindle-shaped or Fusiform Bacteria